 Which is best?

-Max offers all of the same content that HBO Go and HBO Now do, plus thousands of more hours of shows and movies, both classic and original.
+Max offers all of the same content that HBO does, plus thousands of more hours of shows and movies, both classic and original.
 It’s as easy to access for cable subscribers as it is for cord-cutters with an app available for practically any device.
-For $15/month — the same price as HBO Now — HBO Max is a far superior option to the company’s other streaming services.
-There’s a good chance that it will one day render the other two obsolete.
+For $15 per month — the same price as

 - How to watch Game of Thrones online